DJanota/git-Redux-19.7/README.md

   clear: jest.fn()
 };
 global.localStorage = localStorageMock
+Note: Keep in mind that if you decide to "eject" before creating src/setupTests.js, the resulting package.json file won't contain any reference to it, so you should manually create the property setupTestFrameworkScriptFile in the configuration for Jest, something like the following:

+"jest": {
+  // ...
+  "setupTestFrameworkScriptFile": "<rootDir>/src/setupTests.js"
+ }
 Focusing and Excluding Tests
 You can replace it() with xit() to temporarily exclude a test from being executed.
 Similarly, fit() lets you focus on a specific test without running any other tests.